Vero Beach in Indian River County, Florida — The American South (South Atlantic)

 Erected 1975 by Vero Beach Women's Club.
 (Marker Number F-243.)

 Location.
 27° 38.395′ N, 80° 24.077′ W. Marker is in Vero Beach, Florida, in Indian River County.
-Marker is at the intersection of 21st Street and 16th Avenue, on the right when traveling east on 21st Street.
-Touch for map.
+Marker is at the intersection of 21st Street and 16th Avenue, on the right when traveling east on 21st Touch for map.
 Marker is in this post office area: Vero Beach FL 32960, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Vero Beach Railway Station (approx. Osceola Park Historic Residential District (approx. 0.4 miles away); Vero Beach City Hall (approx. 0.4 miles away); Baseball and Dodgertown (approx. 1.3 miles away); Veterans Memorial Island Sanctuary (approx. 2.1 miles away); McKee Jungle Gardens (approx. 2½ miles away); McKee Jungle Garden Gates (approx. 2½ miles away); Bethel Creek House of Refuge (approx. 3.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Vero Beach Railway Station (approx. ¼ mile away); Osceola Park Historic Residential District (approx. 0.4 miles away); Vero Beach City Hall (approx. 0.4 miles away); Baseball and Dodgertown (approx. 1.3 miles away); Veterans Memorial Island Sanctuary (approx. 2.1 miles away); McKee Jungle Gardens (approx. 2½ miles away); McKee Jungle Garden Gates (approx. 2½ miles away); Gifford High School Sundial Landmark (approx. 2½ miles away).
 Touch for a list and map of all markers in Vero Beach.

 Categories. • Agriculture • Industry & Commerce • Notable Persons • Settlements & Settlers •